Battle of Elands River (1901): Battle

 On 17 September, as Smuts' commando threaded through a gorge that opened out into the Elands River valley, a 17-year-old farmer named Jan Coetzer informed them that a British force held the pass at Elands River Poort in the next valley.
 Smuts commented, "If we don't get those horses and a supply of ammunition, we're done for".
 The British were C Squadron of the 17th Lancers.
 The Boers took advantage of a mist to encircle the British camp.
 When Smuts' vanguard ran head on into a Lancer patrol, the British hesitated to fire because many of the Boers wore captured British uniforms.
 The Boers immediately opened fire and attacked in front while Smuts led the remainder of his force to attack the British camp from the rear.
 The British party suffered further casualties at a closed gate that slowed them down.
-All six British officers were hit and four were killed, only Captain Sandeman, the commander, and his lieutenant Lord Vivian surviving.
+All six British officers were hit and four were killed, only Captain Sandeman, the commander, and Lieutenant Lord George Vivian surviving.
 The 17th Lancers lost 29 killed and 41 wounded before surrendering.
 Boer losses were only one killed and six wounded.

-One Boer noted, "We all had fresh horses, fresh rifles, clothing, saddlery, boots and more ammunition than we could carry away, as well as supplies for every man".
-In his book Commando, Deneys Reitz, one of the Boers, recounts how George Vivian pointed out his bivouac tent and told him it would be worth his while to take a look at it.
+In his book Commando, Deneys Reitz, one of the Boers, explained that the victory reversed the fortunes of Smuts' Commando: "We all had fresh horses, fresh rifles, clothing, saddlery, boots and more ammunition than we could carry away, as well as supplies for every man".
+Reitz also recounts his encounter with Lord Vivian, who pointed out his bivouac tent and told him it would be worth his while to take a look at it.
 Soon, Reitz, who had been wearing a grain-bag and using an old Mauser rifle with only two rounds of ammunition left, was dressed in a cavalry tunic and riding breeches and armed with a Lee-Metford sporting rifle.
-Reitz reports that he met Lord Vivian in London in 1935, on excellent terms.
+Reitz reports that he met Vivian in London in 1935, on excellent terms.
 (Thomas Pakenham reports a more elaborate story.
-In this touching account, Lord Vivian overcame Reitz's reluctance to take the spoils of victory, and presented Reitz's original rifle to him in London in 1943.
-As Vivian died in 1940 this is impossible.)
+In this touching account, Vivian overcame Reitz's reluctance to take the spoils of victory, and presented Reitz's original rifle to him in London in 1943.
+As Vivian died in 1940 this is impossible.

 The Boers destroyed a field gun that they captured, while two Maxim guns were dumped in a dam after they proved to be too much trouble.